Are you thinking about becoming a member of Leeton Lodge? The following information may help you in making your decision.

 - Members pay an annual subscription, which is set at the AGM each year.

-- Members are required to assist in the maintenance of the lodge at working bees and whilst staying at the lodge.
+- Members are encouraged to assist in the maintenance of the lodge at working bees and whilst staying at the lodge.

 - Members are to make guests feel welcome whilst they are staying at the lodge.